Forensic Scientist

 Is their a way to determine which vehicle hit which from the damage say 2 vehicles are stopped on the highway one backs in to the other then insists the back car rammed him.
 Marks on the road are nonexistent because of a blizzard

-Asked by Gabr about 9 years ago
+Asked by Gabr over 9 years ago

 Someone trained in accident reconstruction might be able to do so, but not having marks on the road makes it more difficult.